MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ## Learning Objectives

 - Learn about primitives
-- Learning and applying conditionals
+- Learn and apply conditionals
-- Learning and applying functions
+- Learn and apply functions
-- Learning about scoping
+- Learn about scoping
 - Write your first app

 ### Primitives